-Surrogate spatial dataset - a geographically resolved dataset of statistics by grid, link, point or boundary such as land use coverage percentage by grid, vehicle flow by road link, employers number by industrial point, population by administrative boundary.
-Applied as alternative data source to spatially allocate emissions, when direct spatial information on the emission source is not available.
+Proxy spatial dataset - a geographically disaggregated dataset of statistics by grid, link, point or boundary such as land use coverage percentage by grid, vehicle flow by road link, employers number by industrial point, or population by administrative boundary.
+Applied as an alternative data source to spatially disaggregate emissions, when direct spatial information on the emission source is not available.